MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-sf.md

 ---
-title: Multiplayer Game Server Hosting Using Azure Service Fabric - Azure
+title: Multiplayer Game Server Hosting Using Azure Service Fabric
 description: This is a reference architecture to build a scalable game server hosting on Azure Service Fabric
 author: BrianPeek
 manager: timheuer